KNagaVivek/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

         <col_1>: <datatype>
         <col_2>: <datatype>
 ```
-This ensures that dbt correctly interprets and applies the specified data types when loading seed data into your Presto or watsonx.data clusters.
+This ensures that dbt correctly interprets and applies the specified data types when loading seed data into your watsonx.data Presto instances.

 ## Materializations
 ### Table

-The `dbt-watsonx-presto` adapter helps you create and update tables through table materialization, making it easier to work with data in Presto.
+The `dbt-watsonx-presto` adapter helps you create and update tables through table materialization, making it easier to work with data in watsonx.data Presto.

 #### Recommendations
 - **Check Permissions:** Ensure that the necessary permissions for table creation are enabled in the catalog or schema.
-- **Check Connector Documentation:** Review Presto [connector’s documentation](https://prestodb.io/docs/current/connector.html) or watsonx.data [sql statement support](https://www.ibm.com/support/pages/node/7157339) to ensure it supports table creation and modification.
+- **Check Connector Documentation:** Review Presto [connector’s documentation](https://prestodb.io/docs/current/connector.html) or watsonx.data Presto [sql statement support](https://www.ibm.com/support/pages/node/7157339) to ensure it supports table creation and modification.

 #### Limitations with Some Connectors
-Certain Presto connectors, particularly read-only ones or those with restricted permissions, do not allow creating or modifying tables.
+Certain watsonx.data Presto connectors, particularly read-only ones or those with restricted permissions, do not allow creating or modifying tables.
 If you attempt to use table materialization with these connectors, you may encounter an error like:

 ```sh
 PrestoUserError(type=USER_ERROR, name=NOT_SUPPORTED, message="This connector does not support creating tables with data", query_id=20241206_071536_00026_am48r)